Posthumous birth: Posthumous birth after the mother's death

 It can happen that the mother dies before giving birth.
 This usually results in the death of the child, but in exceptional cases the child, surgically removed from the mother's womb, can survive.

 There is only a handful of such records.
 The most famous is perhaps the case of Raymond Nonnatus (1204–1240), the Spanish saint in the Middle Ages, who was born this way.
 His Latin adjective also suggests this ("unborn").

+Another instance was Christopher Vasa, Prince of Polish–Lithuanian Commonwealth and Kingdom of Sweden, who was the youngest child of King Sigismund Vasa and Queen Anne of Austria.
+Anne died while still pregnant and her son was delivered alive via caesarean section.
+The newborn Prince ultimately died few minutes after birth, on 10 February 1598.

 A similar case is reported by Andrea Majocchi (1876–1965), an Italian doctor who mentions in his book a case where two live babies were removed from their mother's womb before delivery and brought to the doctor, but there they suddenly died.

 In 2024, a Palestinian baby was removed from her mother's womb at 30 weeks gestation after her mother was killed in a drone strike.
 The baby died in the incubator a few days later.

 Modern medical technologies allow homeostasis and overall organ function to be maintained in brain-dead pregnant women to ensure proper development of the fetus, leading to the successful delivery of a healthy child.

 The so-called coffin birth is strongly distinguished from the "birth" after the death of the mother.
 This is the inverse of the former.
 Here the baby is actually born but is already dead.
 It differs from the normal stillbirth in that here the mother is already dead too, and only the decomposition gases / contraction of the body inside her push out the baby's also dead body.